New Sanno Hotel: New Sanno Hotel

 After eight years of planning and three years of construction at a cost of $39 million, the all-ranks New Sanno Hotel opened in October 1983.
 The new hotel was constructed on the site of what was previously the headquarters of electrical manufacturer Anritsu.
 The hotel was identically sized to the old Sanno Hotel, with 149 rooms, a floor area of 150000 sqft, and parking for 74 cars.
 A $10 million renovation of the facility was conducted from 2004 through 2006.

 The NSH was briefly closed on March 18, 2011.

+On August 14, 2017, the Tokyo Metropolitan Police Department conducted an anti-terrorist exercise on hotel grounds.